NS defaulter who stayed outside Singapore without permit for more than 8 years gets jail

 A reminder was sent by post to his parents again the next month to remind Lim to register online for NS, but he did not do so.

-Neither did he report at the Central Manpower Base (CMB) despite a further reporting order sent to his parents' address on Jul 24, 2008.
+Neither did he report at the Central Manpower Base (CMPB) despite a further reporting order sent to his parents' address on Jul 24, 2008.

 His parents had rented out their home in Singapore and the tenant sent the notices to his parents' real estate agent, who forwarded them to Lim's Australian address.

-After receiving the message, Lim's father sent a letter to CMB, saying that Lim wished to renounce his Singapore citizenship and further his studies in Australia.
+After receiving the message, Lim's father sent a letter to CMPB, saying that Lim wished to renounce his Singapore citizenship and further his studies in Australia.

 Lim did not report to the base, and his father tried to appeal the deferment outcome, saying that the date for his son's reporting was during his High School Certificate examination period.